 I.B.2.
 Evidence of Meeting the Standard

-sss
+In accordance with Board Policy and Administrative Regulation 3225 Institutional Effectiveness each college in the district develops, adopts, and publicly posts goals that address student performance and outcomes, Santa Ana College defines and assesses student learning outcomes for all instructional programs and student support services.
+Student Learning Outcomes are included on all official Course Outlines of Record and available on SAC’s course and program management system CurriQunet Meta.
 (I.B.2 – 1)

-newly reinstated A revised template and uprocess was implemented, featuring templates for both academic/instructional programs (I.B.2 – 4) and student support areas (I.B.2 – 5).
+SAC’s Program Review committee , subcommittee of the newly reinstated Institutional Effectiveness and Assessment committee, serves as the oversight committee for the institution's Program Review process.
+A revised template and updated process have been implemented, featuring templates for both academic/instructional programs (I.B.2 – 4) and student support areas (I.B.2 – 5).
 Programs review and assess student outcomes annually and every four years, a quadrennial report is due to the Program Review Committee the 1st week of November.
 Quadrennial reports are submitted to appropriate administrators (Dean or Vice President), and depending on service area, submitted to either faculty or administrative co-chair of the program review committee.
 The fall submission ensures that resulting needs/goals from overall program assessment is completed in line with submission timeline of SAC’s Resource Allocation Process.
-All program reviews submitted can be reviewed on the Program Review Website library (I.B.2 – 6), along with tools, resources, and research suggestions to assist in assessing outcomes.
-During the subsequent Spring semester, each report submitted based on calendar, a presentation will be given to the Program Review committee where the committee can provide verbal feedback to the area.
+All program reviews submitted can be reviewed on the Program Review Website library (I.B.2 – 6), along with tools, resources, and research suggestions to assist in assessing outcomes During the subsequent Spring semester, each report submitted based on calendar, a presentation will be given to the Program Review committee where the committee can provide verbal feedback to the area.

-Further input:

-n 2020, all student learning outcomes in CurriQunet were imported into the new Nuventive system.
+Program-level learning outcomes for each academic program is included in the college catalog.
+Further input: Information on how student service areas and learning support services assess their outcomes???
+Inclusion of information pertaining to BA degree.
+In 2020, all student learning outcomes in CurriQunet were imported into the new Nuventive system.
 In Nuventive, instructional programs can be regularly assessed, and faculty can input the observations and use them to “close the loop” on the assessment cycle and identify potential resources needed for continuous improvement.
 (I.B.2 – 2)

-Approved by the California Community College Board of Governors in March of 2016 and uwgiven in was extensively reviewed and ultimately aSAC’s and

-Research Office tools and reports research questions One example the Research Office Student Satisfaction Survey to measure the outcomes gained by students after utilizing student support and learning services. esults are distributed to all members of the campus community.
+Approved by the California Community College Board of Governors in March of 2016 and under the authority of the RSCCD Board of Trustees, SAC was given the authority to grant Baccalaureate degrees in Occupational Studies.
+(OS-Special Report, 2017).
+In line with the college’s regular assessment of programs, the college has developed specific evaluation criteria to define and assess student outcomes for the baccalaureate program.
+The upper division coursework was extensively reviewed and ultimately approved through SAC’s Curriculum and Instruction Council for depth and rigor and has student learning outcomes consistent with the requirements of higher education. (sample course syllabi) (OS Course SLO Assessment Report)Assisting with the assessment of program level outcomes, SAC’s Research Office makes tools and reports accessible to faculty and staff to assist with research questions for program improvement.
+One example of the support that the Research Office provides is the administration of the Student Satisfaction Survey to measure the outcomes gained by students after utilizing student support and learning services.
+Following administration of the survey, the results are distributed to all members of the campus community.
 Survey results are used to make informed decisions in response to student support needs.
 The program review section for student support and learning services highlights student learning outcomes for each area.
 (I.B.2 – 3)

 I.B.2.
 Analysis and Evaluation